-BBY walks take place during the school day and last 30-75 minutes.
+BBY walks take place during the school day.
 The theme of each walk is coordinated with the Massachusetts Curriculum Frameworks to support what your child is learning in the classroom.
-The success of the program depends on parent volunteers, who are asked to participate in one of the Big Backyard Basic Training sessions as well as Grade Level Training.
+The success of the program depends on parent volunteers.
 To get involved, please contact the Fiske PTO at firstname.lastname@example.org and look out for communications from your classroom Teacher and Room Parent(s) announcing BBY dates and requesting volunteers.

 Basic Training is conducted in early September to provide an overview of the program and a review of basic environmental science principles.
 Fran Ludwig and Karen McCarthy, K-5 Science Coordinator, lead the training.
 For more information, contact Karen at email@example.com.

-Grade Level Training is conducted prior to each walk by Fiske BBY Trainers.
-BBY coordinators communicate training and walk dates to parent volunteers.
+Grade Level Training is conducted prior to each walk.
 Supplemental resources, including written walk guides with detailed directions, are available below.

-Important note: All parents who work with children in the Big Backyard program must have submitted a CORI form and a picture ID to the Main Office (see Mary Lou Chamberland for details) at least 2 weeks before the actual classroom walks.
+Important note: All parents who work with children in the Big Backyard program must have an active/approved CORI form on file with the Fiske Main Office to participate in walks.
 CORI checks are good for 3 years.

 Walk Training Videos